mariocalin/mockk-playground/README.md

 ## Usage

-Use your favorite IDE and import this maven project into it
+In order to run this project (only tests available) run the following command: `mvn test`